 Form W-9 is to be filled out by your contractors.
 If you want to help them along the way, you can provide them with the below video and written instructions to assist them in filling it out.

 - Line 1: Print the full name that will show on their tax return.
 Review it for typos to prevent having to request a revised Form 1099 at tax time.

 - Line 2: If there’s a business name, include the legal name as well.

 - Line 3: Check the box that most accurately describes their type of business.
 If in doubt, the most likely response is “individual or sole proprietor.”

 - Line 4: If exemptions are applicable, include here.
 Generally, independent contractors or sole LLCs do not have exemptions.
 If the entity is a corporation, trust, or partnership, refer to page 3 of the full form to get the correct exemption numbers.

 - Line 5, 6: Enter mailing address.

-- Part III, Line 2: You may want to point out that if your contractor is subject to backup withholdings, they must cross out Line 2 before signing.
+- Part II, Line 2: You may want to point out that if your contractor is subject to backup withholdings, they must cross out Line 2 before signing.
 In this case, you need to withhold income tax from their pay at a rate of 24% and send it to the IRS.

-It’s a good idea to get a W-9 Form from all contract workers to cover your bases, but you must have them on file for any that earn over $600 in a calendar year; you’ll need the information for filling out the year-end 1099 Form tax forms.
+It’s a good idea to get a W-9 form from all contract workers to cover your bases, but you must have them on file for any that earn over $600 in a calendar year; you’ll need the information for filling out the year-end 1099 Form tax forms.
 You need to keep W-9s for four years in case the IRS or employees come to you with questions.
 The form itself is easy to fill out, especially for independent contractors or sole-proprietor LLCs.
 Corporations, trusts, and partnerships need to check for exemptions and note them on the form.